JohnRoos/PowerShell/Modules/IniManager/README.md

 * Set-IniKey
 * Test-Ini

+A more detailed description can be found in this blog post: http://blog.roostech.se/2016/04/introducing-inimanager-module.html

 ## Get-Ini
 #### Description
 Reads an ini file and creates an object based on the content of the file.
 One property per key/value.
 Sections will be named with surrounding brackets and will contain a list of objects based on the keys within that section.